Skip to content

 Note

-During passkey progressive enrollment, if a user wishes to use a federated authenticator, they should have their external accounts already provisioned within Asgardeo.
-If, for example, a user logs in with Google using an account not provisioned in Asgardeo, passkey enrolment results in an error and the login flow fails.
+During passkey progressive enrollment, if a user wishes to use a federated authenticator, they should have their external accounts already provisioned within WSO2 Identity Platform.
+If, for example, a user logs in with Google using an account not provisioned in WSO2 Identity Platform, passkey enrolment results in an error and the login flow fails.

-To learn how to implement this, follow the relevant guide based on whether you use Asgardeo domains or custom domains in your organization
+To learn how to implement this, follow the guide that is relevant to you based on whether you are a user of WSO2 Identity Platform domains or custom domains.

 • For Android - https://asgardeo.io/.well-known/assetlinks.json